MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/grafana.md

     ![Configure release deployment completed filters](./media/grafana/deployment-completed-filters.png)

 4. Provide the Grafana URL and [Grafana API token](https://go.microsoft.com/fwlink/?linkid=2085301) required for Azure DevOps to post annotations.
-If the **Annotate deployment duration window** checkbox is checked, the annotation added corresponds to the duration of the deployment (start and end timestamps of deployment).
-If unchecked, annotation corresponds to only the completion timestamp of the deployment.
-The dashboard input can be used to choose a specific dashboard as the target of annotations rather than the default behaviour of annotating all dashboards.
-Click on **Test** to verify that Azure DevOps is able to use the provided configuration and successfully create a subscription.
-Once verified, click on **Finish** to complete the creation of subscription.
+	- If the **Annotate deployment duration window** checkbox is checked, the annotation added corresponds to the duration of the deployment (start and end timestamps of deployment).
+	- If unchecked, annotation corresponds to only the completion timestamp of the deployment.
+The dashboard input can be used to choose a specific dashboard as the target of annotations rather than the default behavior of annotating all dashboards.

+5. CHoose **Test** to verify that Azure DevOps is able to use the provided configuration and successfully create a subscription.

+6. Once verified, choose **Finish** to complete the creation of subscription.

     ![Annotation settings](./media/grafana/annotation-settings.png)